smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 > Status: RFC

 One might characterize `smithy-rs` as a tool for transforming a [Smithy service](https://awslabs.github.io/smithy/1.0/spec/core/model.html#service) into a [tower::Service](https://docs.rs/tower-service/latest/tower_service/trait.Service.html) builder.
-A Smithy model defines semantics and constrains the behavior of the generated service, but not completely - closures must be passed to the builder to before the `tower::Service` is fully specified.
+A Smithy model defines behavior of the generated service partially - handlers must be passed to the builder before the `tower::Service` is fully specified.
 This builder structure is the primary API surface we provide to the customer, as a result, it is important that it meets their needs.

 This RFC proposes a new builder, deprecating the existing one, which addresses API deficiencies and takes steps to improve performance.